1

 truly cellular.

-The quasi-cellular universe of Jaan Einasto is strictly an
+attributed to Jaan Einasto is strictly an

 observational entry.
 By Einasto’s own admission it has no theoretical